 Vinyl tile flooring has many types.
 There’s luxury vinyl, flexible vinyl tile, and everything in between.
 Let’s go over the types of vinyl tile you’ll find out there, and their best uses.

 Types of Vinyl Tile Flooring

-When it comes to vinyl plank floors, there’s really only two types.
-With vinyl tile, though, it’s different.
-There’s plenty of opportunities to expand where and what kind of tile you want to lay down.
-Don’t believe me?
-Take a look!
+With vinyl tile, there are plenty of opportunities to expand where and what kind of tile you want to lay down.

 Flexible Vinyl Tile